tsmarsh/meshobj/examples/events/README.md

 - You want to add event-driven features to an existing database-backed application
 - You need to scale event processing independently of your main application
 - You want to support multiple consumers of the same events (analytics, validation, notifications, etc.)

+## Summary: What Makes This Work

+After building and debugging this CDC pipeline, here are the critical pieces that make it reliable:

+### Infrastructure Setup (90% of the work)
+1. **MongoDB replica set**: Properly initialized with correct hostnames for Docker networking
+2. **Pre-created resources**: Collections and topics exist before Debezium starts monitoring
+3. **Init containers**: Ensure dependencies are ready before dependent services start
+4. **Health checks**: Each service reports when it's truly ready (not just running)
+5. **Docker networking**: Services use internal hostnames (`kafka:9093`), tests use exposed ports

+### Message Parsing (The Tricky Part)
+The Debezium message format is the most non-obvious aspect:
+- Messages are **double-encoded JSON** (string within a string)
+- UUIDs and ObjectIds both present - need to handle both formats
+- Payload structure differs between API-created and manually-inserted documents
+- The processor must parse defensively to handle all variations

+### Testing (Requires Patience)
+- CDC pipelines take 30-60 seconds to initialize on first run
+- Consumer groups take ~3 seconds to join and get assigned partitions
+- Tests must run sequentially to avoid Docker port conflicts
+- Promise resolution timing matters (resolve before disconnecting consumers)

+### What We Learned
+Building a production-ready CDC pipeline requires attention to:
+- **Infrastructure orchestration**: Services must start in the right order with proper health checks
+- **Message format understanding**: Debezium's envelope structure isn't intuitive
+- **Testing strategy**: Integration tests need generous timeouts and sequential execution
+- **Docker networking**: Internal vs external ports matter
+- **MongoDB specifics**: Replica sets, change streams, collection persistence

+The good news: Once it's set up correctly, it's **rock solid**.
+The CDC infrastructure (Debezium + Kafka) handles all the hard parts - ordering, reliability, retry, backpressure.
+Your only job is parsing messages and writing business logic.

 ## License